Skip to main content

 Password to access the shortened URL.
 Must be at least 8 characters long, contain at least one letter, one number, and one special character ('@' or '.').

-Minimum length: 8
+Minimum string length: 8

 Example: